Generalised correlated batched bandits via the ARC algorithm with application to dynamic pricing: Introduction

+To illustrate an application where modelling observations (rather than rewards) is useful, we consider a simple dynamic pricing problem where our agent needs to learn customer demand while maximising revenue.
+We will refer to this setting later in this paper, to provide a concrete example of our problem setup and our solution.
+In fact, one can easily extend this framework to study a general class of learning problems.

+Suppose that at the beginning of each day, our agent needs to choose a price from the set $\{c_1, ..., c_K\}$.
+At the end of day, with chosen price $c_k$, our agent observes $N_k$ customers arriving at the store and a sequence of random variables $\big(Q^{(k)}_{i}\big)_{i=1,...,N}$, taking values in $\{0,1\}$, indicating whether the product is bought by the $i$th customer.
+Assuming independence between the number of customers arriving and their purchasing decisions, the expected revenue of the agent on that day can be given by

+where $p(c_k)$ is the probability that each customer will buy the product, given that the price is $c_k$.

-In September 2015 Dub\'e and Misra \cite{Data_dynamic_pricing} ran an experiment, in collaboration with the business-to-business company ZipRecruiter.com, to choose an optimal price in an online sales problem.
+In September 2015, Dub\'e and Misra \cite{Data_dynamic_pricing} ran an experiment, in collaboration with the business-to-business company ZipRecruiter.com, to choose an optimal price for an online subscription.
 Their experiment ran in two stages, as an offline learning problem: first collecting data using randomly assigned prices, and then testing their optimal price.

-In contrast, Misra et al. \cite{bandit_and_dynamic_price} used the same data to illustrate dynamic online pricing as a classical multi-armed bandit problem and tackled this problem using a modification of the classical UCB algorithm and UCB-tuned algorithm (Auer et al. \cite{UCB_tuned}) where the demand correlation is not taken into consideration.

 Figure \ref{fig: price logit relation}(a) displays the relation between the logit of the acquisition rate (the proportion of the customers who subscribe), together with its best fit line.
-It is clear that the demands at different prices are related, which agrees with economic intuition.
+It is clear that the demands at different prices are related (i.e.~demand decays with price), which agrees with economic intuition.
 These data can be found in Table 5 of \cite{Data_dynamic_pricing}.
-The expected reward for each customer $(c_kp(c_k))$ generated by the best fit line and the observed data is illustrated in Figure \ref{fig: price logit relation}(b).
+We also observe that an approximately linear relation occurs between prices the logit function of the conversion rate, as seen in Figure \ref{fig: price logit relation}(a), but not the expected reward as observed in Figure \ref{fig: price logit relation}(b).

-Guided by to Figure \ref{fig: price logit relation}, it is reasonable to consider a logistic model for the probability of subscription; the reward, however, does not fit as naturally into a GLM framework.
-Given this model, the next question is how to use this model to sequentially choose prices.
-This requires us to combine the multi-armed bandit problem with generalised linear regression.
+Guided by to Figure \ref{fig: price logit relation}, it is reasonable to consider a logistic model (a case of the Generalised Linear Model (GLM)) for the probability of subscription; the reward, however, does not fit as naturally into a GLM framework.
+This means that this problem does not easily fit in the correlated bandit frameworks where a distributional assumption is directly made on the reward.